MCUdude/MicroCore/README.md

 Huge thanks to [Ralph Doncaster](https://github.com/nerdralph) for providing his excellent picoUART library and his oscillator calibration code.
 None of this would be close to possible if it weren't for his brilliant work!

 <img src="https://i.imgur.com/wsZ4Neu.gif" width="500">

+## millis() and micros()
+The `millis()` function is implemented using the watchdog timer to save space and resources.
+The WDT operates on its own independent clock source, making the function valid regardless of the CPU clock frequency selected.
+As a result of this, `millis()` will increase in steps of 16.
+The inherent inaccuracy of the WDT oscillator means millis() should not be relied upon where precise timing is required.
+The internal WDT setup functions and interrupt routine will automatically me optimized out of millis() is not used in the sketch.
+If your sketch depends on `millis()` and uses one of the deeper sleep modes, the WDT may have to be disabled before entering sleep mode.
+Disabl the WDT by adding this line, `WDTCR &= ~(1 << WDTIE);` and enable it again after waking up using `WDTCR |= (1 << WDTIE);`.

+The `micros()` function, is implemented using Timer0.
+The calculation depends on the CPU clock frequency and the internally configured prescaler.
+It is important to note that since `micros()` occupies Timer0, it may conflict with any user application that also requires Timer0.
+For instance, changing the default PWM frequency will change the `micros()` timing.

 ## Programmers